top of page

 as Ranger Phil had done on shore.

-The harbor is serene—
+The harbor rests serene—

-boats drift slowly,
+boats drifting slowly,

-mountains rise, patient and green,
+mountains patient and green,

-their slopes a riot of palms and ferns,
+slopes alive with palms and ferns,

-valleys deep with shadow,
+hibiscus bright, valleys deep with shadow,

 waves whispering secrets to the sky,